amytai/cinterrupts-osdi/README.md

 In the figX/ subdirectories, we have scripts and instructions for reproducing the key figures in our paper, e.g., `fig5` directory contain all scripts needed to reproduce `Figure 5` in the paper.
-Enter to a figX directory and run `make-all.sh` or `parse.sh` script (refer to each directory's README for the correct script).
+Enter to a figX directory and run `make-all.sh`.
-See `figX.pdf` with test results.
+See `figX.pdf` with test results, but please check README for each directory to confirm output.
+For example, results for tables in the paper  are stored directly in *.out files.

 > Pay attention, for microbenchmarks,
 > our scripts run each benchmark 10 times, 60 seconds each run.